Access to subsidized residential care is coordinated by Island Health staff.

 Private-Pay Units: 0

-Built in 1982; addition in 1991, the building is a West Coast style one-storey building with approximately 48,983 square feet of gross floor space.
+The Lodge was opened 1982 and expanded in 1991 to add a dedicated special care unit and in 2015 to add a dedicated Adult Day Program space.
+The building is a West Coast style one-storey building with approximately 48,983 square feet of gross floor space.
 It is situated on approximately 47 acres of land in East Courtenay affording a magnificent view of the Comox Glacier and Beaufort Mountain Range.
-It is just minutes from downtown Courtenay, Comox and St. Joseph’s General Hospital but amid rural natural surroundings.
+It is just minutes from downtown Courtenay, Comox and the Comox Valley Hospital, but amid rural natural surroundings.

 - prefer non-smokers